The Doubling Ground Rent Scandal - What Can You Do?

 We’ve identified a number of cases where a lease contains a ground rent clause which doubles every 10 years up to a maximum of 50 years, and the Solicitors who were instructed to represent the buyer failed to properly identify it or point out the adverse effects this may have on the property.

 If you’ve been affected like this, there may be a potential claim to be brought against the Solicitors who you hired.
 For free legal advice, get in touch with our Professional Negligence Solicitors.
+Ask if we can deal with your claim on a No Win, No Fee basis.

 The Leasehold Properties and Ground Rent Scandal